New parent guide

 School Behaviour Policy.

 Safety and security

 The safety of our pupils is paramount and it is critical that we know where they are at all times.
 It is the responsibility of every pupil to make sure that their houseparent knows where they are and we have a number of systems to ensure that this is so.

-There are two formal registration sessions: a face-to-face registration with the houseparent or matron every morning and biometric registration every afternoon.
+There are two formal face-to-face registration sessions every day.
+Pupils must have registered with their Matron by 08.15 every morning and by 14.15 every afternoon.
 In addition, there is an evening roll call in house at 7.20pm.
 If a pupil is late and misses the morning or afternoon registration window, they must make face-to-face contact with their houseparent or matron as soon as possible.

 When a pupil is not at a lesson, sport or other activity during the working day, they must sign out on the iPad in their boarding house, stating where they are and what time they will be back.
 They then need to sign back in once they return to house.

 Accounting for pupils/signing in and out

 ‘School bounds’ represent the estate owned by the School.
 If a pupil needs to leave the School bounds, they must have their houseparent’s permission to do so and follow the correct signing out and signing in procedures in their house.‘In School’ time represents the time after which all pupils must be in the immediate vicinity of the main school building and the boarding houses.
 It varies depending on the time of year from 4.15pm to 9.30pm.
 After ‘In School’ time, pupils are not permitted to wander around outside unless they are heading towards a school building.
 During the lighter evenings in the Summer term and early part of the Autumn term, pupils are only permitted in a smaller subsection of the School bounds from 6.30pm onwards, even though ‘In School’ time may be later.

 More detailed guidance is provided on house noticeboards and explained to pupils by their houseparent.